Generalised Evasive Subspaces

 \section{Cutting Blocking Sets and Minimal Rank-Metric Codes}

-In this section we consider an application of scattered spaces to the theory of minimal vector rank-metric codes via linear cutting blocking sets.
+In this section we consider an application of evasive spaces to the theory of minimal vector rank-metric codes via linear cutting blocking sets.
+One of the fundamental problems for such codes is to construct short minimal codes, since the property of being minimal is preserved by extending the code.
 The main contribution of this section is a general construction of minimal vector rank-metric codes of parameters $\smash{[m+3,3]_{q^m/q}}$ for all $m \ge 4$.

 The theory of blocking sets has been investigated from several point of view, especially in connection with applications to coding theory; see \cite{blokhuis2011blocking} for a general overview.
 We recall the definition without using the projective terminologies.